Spacemarine800/Devspace/README.md

    console.

 ## Assumptions
-- There will more than the given users, hence solution needs to be generic.
+- There will be more than the given users, hence solution needs to be generic.
 - One to many relationship for the user to followers.
 - The data can be read from a file or database.
 - Usernames are unique.
-- Data is always well-formed.
+- Data is always well formed.
 - A user will not follow another user more than once.
 - Users will not follow themselves.